-Requirements Description Activity Installing a product which meets the product criteria below Product criteria A television that: has a minimum star rating of 6 stars has a minimum screen area of 4000 cm2 is listed on the GEMS Register at the time of installation is listed on the VEU Register of Products by the time VEECs are created.
+Requirements Description Activity Installing a product which meets the product criteria below Product criteria A television that: has a minimum star rating of 6 stars has a minimum screen area of 4000 cm2 is listed on the GEMS Register at the time of installation • is listed on the VEU Register of Products by the time VEECs are created.
 Measurement, testing, and ratings must be in accordance with the Greenhouse and Energy Minimum Standards (Television) Determination 2013 (No.2).
-Eligible premises and installation limits Residential premises - maximum of two products Business/non-residential premises - no limits.